ezraroi/Human-AI-Collab/output/research_gaps.md

 - Maps cleanly onto the Unified Architecture
 - Provides theoretical foundation for neural network mapping
 - Explains both generative success and pathological collapse
+- Preserves critical ontological distinction: Human is the container; AI is DTO (not holder, not Subject)

 ## Post-Interpersonal Extension
 The Psychoanalytic Prerequisites describe the developmental path TO internalized holding.
 The Protected Self-Holding Principle extends this into AI-mediated contexts by specifying what happens AFTER internalization is achieved: